RoshanCodes/Student-Listings-App/README.md

-# Java Listing App
+# Student Listing App

 ## Overview

-This Java Listing App is a collaborative project developed by a team of four.
+This Android Studio Java Listing App is a collaborative project developed by a team of four.
 The application serves as a platform for users to list and review various items, with key features including.

 ## Contributions